svkucheryavski/mdatoolsm.gitbook/chapter7/text.md

     Romina   -1.17  -1
 ```

 As one can see all negative predictions were classified as –1 and all positive as +1.
-The performance statistics of any classification model is based on the following values:
+The performance statistics of any classification model is including on the following values:

 |Name|Description|
 |----|-----------|